Performance

 Piano

 The close collaboration of piano faculty members working with one another is one of the unique features of Yale’s piano department.
-Piano students have regular opportunities to play in master classes and receive additional individual lessons as well as chamber music coaching by faculty other than their major studio teachers.
-Moreover, many internationally acclaimed pianists visit the School each year to give recitals, lectures, and master classes.
+Piano students have regular opportunities to play in master classes and receive additional individual lessons, as well as chamber music coaching, by faculty other than their major studio teachers.
+Moreover, many internationally acclaimed pianists visit the school each year to give recitals, lectures, and master classes.

-In addition to the full-tuition scholarship and a living stipend given to all students of Yale School of Music, pianists have ample opportunities to earn extra money at Yale through teaching and accompanying.
+In addition to the full-tuition scholarship and a living stipend given to all students at the Yale School of Music, pianists have ample opportunities to earn extra money at Yale through teaching and accompanying.
 Each year, top students are given monetary awards and named scholarships.
 Yale pianists have been participants and top prizewinners in numerous important international competitions worldwide.

 Chamber Music